gnolang/blog/posts/2025-05-05_gnoland-the-first-logoverse/README.md

 to best express the complexities of programming in the inter-realm (inter-user) domain.
 In other words, Go is a restricted subset of the Gno language in the single-user context.
-(In this analogy client requests for Go web servers don't count as they run outside of the server program).
+(In this analogy client requests for Go web servers don't count as they run outside the server program).

 Gno is Go plus:
  - [`cross(fn)(…)`](https://github.com/gnolang/gno/blob/master/docs/resources/gno-interrealm.md#crossfn-and-crossing-specification)